QEHS-Networking/IC2.1_Introduction/README.md

 ### This list is in progress
 1. Create Google Searches for Time Magazine
 2. Create a PDF of Time Magazine
+3. Using PowerPoint summaries to guide unit ending exams
+4. Using online materials to begin vocabulary lists and Google Searches

 ### Summary of Time's Special Edition
 Title: Cybersecurity: Hacking, the Dark Web and You,